Wisconsin Surety Bonds Overview

 Types of Surety Bonds in Wisconsin

-Wisconsin License & Permit Bonds
+License & Permit Bonds

-Wisconsin contract bonds are often required on public construction projects.
-For example when entering a bid, a contractor will be asked to obtain a Wisconsin bid bond and when commencing work– a Wisconsin performance bond.
+Contract bonds are necessary for licensed and bonded contractors who want to work on construction projects in the state.
+For example, when entering a bid, a contractor will be asked to obtain a bid bond and when commencing work– a performance bond.
 Often, private construction owners also request that contractors get a bond before they are assigned a job.

 All surety bonds have a bonding amount, which is the full penal amount of the bond.
 In order to obtain a bond, applicants have to pay a premium, which is usually a percentage of the whole surety bond amount.
-In other words, to obtain a $10,000 Wisconsin auto dealer bond, an applicant will have to pay a fraction of that sum.
+In other words, to obtain a $10,000 bond, an applicant will have to pay a fraction of that sum.

 - Personal and business financial statements